Originally posted 2018-02-08 06:50:16.

-Later that night, Jennifer ’s body was discovered by hotel staff.
+Later that night, Jennifer Laude was discovered by hotel staff, dead.
 She had bruises all over her and had been the victim of a sustained and savage beating.
 She had been strangled.
 But the actual cause of death, according to the coroner’s report, was asphyxiation through drowning.
 Jennifer’s murderer beat her half to death, then strangled her half to death and finished off by forcing her head into a toilet bowl and drowning her.
 Despite being a US Marine and well-educated in the means of ending human life, Jennifer’s killer wanted to be sure she was dead.

 Why would anyone want to kill someone in this way?
 Could it have been theft?
 Did Jennifer try to steal this man’s wallet?
 His watch?
 No. No reasonable person surgically beats a person senseless, strangles them and then, when they are absolutely incapable of defence, drowns them in a toilet bowl, because they have tried to steal a wallet.
 Even the most brain-dead grunt would have measured the consequences, realised that his career and possibly life would be over, and simply overpowered the girl and thrown her out or called the police.

 Newspaper reports say that two used condoms were found at the scene.
 We may safely assume that Jennifer’s murderer used at least one of them.
 But this was not rape; Jennifer Laude willingly went to the hotel room with her killer, and even sent her friend away.

 So the act of sex was consummated, by two consenting partners, and only then did the killer unleash a frenzied attack of staggering savagery.